-October 2022
+October 2024

 This is the full version of Eastlea's Behaviour Policy.
 Copies are available on the school website and are sent to all parents if significant amendments are made.
 We are continuing to further develop our strategies to manage behaviour linked to the THRIVE approach which is being embedded at Eastlea.
-For some individuals this may lead to some amendments to this policy as further support is provided to help them to regulate and safely manage their emotions - see the final section of the policy for more details.
+For some individuals this may lead to some amendments to this policy as further support is provided to help them to regulate and safely manage their emotions - our policy will be updated further as part of our school improvement action plan focus this academic year.